stephanieleevillanueva/NLP_nltk_mongodb/README.md

     json file of all attributes used in building the recommender system.
 This includes the hotel category or topic (e.g. rooms, amenities, location, etc), sentiment score per topic, hotel id in tripadvisor, image url from tripadvisor, hotel name and average room rate.

   * hotels.csv
+    csv version of some attributes in final.json

   * jquery.nstSlider.css
+    css file for the slider element used in the app

   * jquery.nstSlider.js
+    js file of slider element used in the app

   * fletcher.css
+    css file for the app

   * fletcher.js
+    js file containing functions used in the app

 <dl>
   <dt>vegas.html</dt>